 Originally, the character Frankie Cheeks was not meant to die.
 Rather than being fatally struck from the back of the head by a spinning engine propeller as shown in the final film, he looks at his rear-view mirrors and narrowly escapes his supposed death himself with only a broken neck.
 He is then later arrested by police and is charged for indecent exposure, due to the police seeing his camera having photos of "too revealing" girls.

-Depending on the 'Choose Their Fate' feature, either Ashley or Ashlyn get a slightly worse death than the other.
-In the original scene where they are both burned, Ashley gets the worse death as Ashley inadvertently breaks the glass on her tanning bed due to struggling and thus stops the heat.
+Depending on the "Choose Their Fate" feature, either Ashley or Ashlyn get a slightly worse death than the other.
+In the original scene where they are both burned, Ashlyn gets the worse death as Ashley inadvertently breaks the glass on her tanning bed due to struggling and thus stops the heat.
 But Ashlyn's bed continues to pump out heat, scorching her worse than Ashley.
 In the alternate scene, Ashlyn simply gets knocked out by the shelf whereas Ashley is trapped and burned in addition to being electrocuted later on.

-at around 1hr 11mins) while Wendy is driving to intervene on her sister's behalf at the fireworks show, Ian follows her in his van.
-Wendy swerves to miss hitting a black wolf which is ironic since Kris Lemche, the actor who plays Ian, hits a werewolf in the movie Ginger Snaps (his character is also driving a van).
+at around 1h 11 mins) While Wendy is driving to intervene on her sister's behalf at the fireworks show, Ian follows her in his van.
+Wendy swerves to miss hitting a black wolf which is ironic since Kris Lemche, the actor who plays Ian, hits a werewolf in the movie Ginger Snaps (2000) (his character is also driving a van).
 The irony continues as Ginger Snaps was another successful Canadian-filmed horror movie which went on to spawn two more sequels.
 In addition, Wendy's boyfriend, played by Jesse Moss was also in Ginger Snaps (where he played another character named Jason).